Zhu Yu (author): Zhu Yu’s Account of Boat Guiding Methods

 Various sources, including books and sea route orientation charts, indicate that ancient Chinese navigation utilized three distinct steering methods: near shore terrestrially geographical guiding navigation, offshore astronomical navigation, and magnetic compass navigation.
 These methods had all been roughly refined and developed simultaneously during the Song and Yuan dynasties through navigation practice.

 The earliest Chinese compasses were probably not originally invented for navigation, but to harmonize environments and buildings in accordance with the geometric principles of Feng Shui.
-It is proved that the earliest Chinese reference recording a magnetic device used as a "direction finder" is in a Song Dynasty book dated during from 960 to1279.
+It is proved that the earliest Chinese reference recording a magnetic device used as a "direction finder" is in a Song dynasty book dated from 960 to 1279.
 The earliest record about the actual use of a magnetized needle for navigation is Zhu Yu's book Pingzhou Table Talks, written in 1102.
 The invention of compass greatly improved the safety and efficiency of travel, especially oceanic navigation.

-China's first permanent navy was established in 1132 during the Song Dynasty (960-1279 AD), following numerous naval battles that occurred beforehand.
+China's first permanent navy was established in 1132 during the Song dynasty (960-1279 AD), following numerous naval battles that occurred beforehand.
 Additionally, gunpowder warfare was first utilized at sea in China, as seen in battles like the Battle of Caishi and the Battle of Tangdao on the Yangtze River in 1161 AD.
 Zhu Yu's Pingzhou Table Talks of 1119 AD was a crucial piece of medieval maritime literature, as it was the first book to outline the use of the magnetic-needle compass for navigation at sea.
 The book also described the use of watertight bulkhead compartments in Chinese ship hulls, which prevented sinking when heavily damaged in one compartment.
 While the drydock was known at this time, expert divers were still employed to repair boats that were damaged and submerged in water.
-Divers continued to hold maritime significance in China, as the later Ming Dynasty author Song Yingxing (1587–1666) wrote about pearl divers using snorkeling gear to breathe underwater while tied to the ship to hunt for pearls.
+Divers continued to hold maritime significance in China, as the later Ming dynasty author Song Yingxing (1587–1666) wrote about pearl divers using snorkeling gear to breathe underwater while tied to the ship to hunt for pearls.